gigaai/docs/standalone/installation.md

 ### Installing Giga Messenger Bot
 - Download `giga-messenger-bot.zip` and unzip the package.
 - Copy `giga-messenger-bot` directory to your web server.
-- Your webhook now is the path to `/public/` URL.
-For example: `https://domain.com/giga-messenger-bot/public/`.
+- Your webhook now is the path to `/public/index.php` URL.
+For example: `https://domain.com/giga-messenger-bot/public/index.php`.

 #### Setup Your Database
 - Create your MySQL database (or use existing one if already have)
 - Open `/vendor/gigaai/framework/schema/mysql.sql` and import to your database
-- Open `/config.php`, in mysql section.
-Enter your database connection info then save file.
+- Open `/config.php`, in mysql section, enter your database connection info then save file.

 > Of course, you can rename `giga-messenger-bot` to whatever you want.
 Or point your domain to `/public/` URL for security purpose.
 All is well.